Please ensure Javascript is enabled for purposes of website accessibility

 Materials Selection Sources

-At the discretion of the Director, works by Wayland authors that might escape widespread critical attention are nonetheless welcome in our collection with the understanding that the library reserves the right to withdraw them at a later time.
+At the discretion of the Library Director, works by local authors that don’t receive widespread critical attention are nonetheless welcome in our collection with the understanding that the library reserves the right to withdraw them at a later time.

 Selection Responsibility